mag8224/testJenkins/README.md

 # testJenkins
-Testing for standing up Jenkins
+Testing for the standing up Jenkins